kaime/layla/src/test/cases/colors.md

 ### `blue`

-- Returns the blue channel of the color as a percentage
+- Returns the blue channel of the color as a number between 0..255

   ~~~ lay
   color.blue {